-NOURISH AM: Combine 2 to 3 drops of Transdermal C Serum™ with 1 to 2 pumps and a pea size amount of Omega 6 Healing Cream™ with Biomimetic Mineral Mist™.
+NOURISH AM: Combine 2 to 3 drops of Transdermal C Serum™ with a pea size amount of Omega 6 Healing Cream™ and 2 pumps of Biomimetic Mineral Mist™.
 Blend together in palm of hand to emulsify and then massage into skin.
-Use daily morning.
+Use daily in the morning.

 COMPLEMENTARY PRODUCTS TO ENHANCE PROTOCOL: